dehghani-mehdi/solid/README.md

 ## [I]nterface Segregation Principle
 Clients should not be forced to depend upon interfaces that they don't use.

-__Consider you have an interface called `IFile` with 2 methods, `Read` and `Write`, and now you want to add a class for reading file, not writing file, e.g: `FileReader`, if you use `IFile` interface for this class, you have to implement `Write` method too, and that's the problem.__
+__Consider you have an interface called `IFile` with 2 methods, `Read` and `Write`, and now you want to add a class for _just_ reading file, e.g: `FileReader`, if you use `IFile` interface for this class, you have to implement `Write` method too, and that's the problem.__

 ## [D]ependency Inversion Principle
-High level modules should not depend on low level modules; both should depend on abstractions.
-Abstractions should not depend on details.
-Details should depend upon abstractions.
+High level modules should not depend on low level modules, both should depend on abstractions.
+Abstractions should not depend on details, details should depend upon abstractions.

-__High level classes should not work directly with low level classes, they should work with them through interfaces. for example in ASP.NET MVC, `ProductController` should not work directly with `ProductRepository`, it should use `IProductRepository`__
+__High level classes should not work directly with low level classes, they should work with them through interfaces. for example in ASP.NET MVC, `ProductController` should not work directly with `ProductRepository`, it should work with `IProductRepository`__